open-navigation/opennav_amd_demonstrations/README.md

 The demonstrations build upon the above and either launch the simulation to perform the task or launch the real robot as shown in the videos!
 The demonstrations use Nav2 in various configurations, thus it is not brought up with the robot hardware on boot-up like the robot, sensors, and joystick (though it easily could be with the provided `nav2_bringup.service` systemd service for a particular application).

+Mappings for joystick:
+- Left joy for teleop with left (L1) rocker for deadman
+- Right rocker (R1) for "fast" mode deadman
+- Circle is estop to override all and stop robot, likely requiring a reboot
+- PS button hold 3s to poweroff the AMD backpack computer